Listen to the Podcast

 If you’re looking to sell the options already, for many people, it gets confusing, so they look at just buying option contracts.
 This is where their focus lies.

 But really you could also sell the options, just like you could sell a stock, and when we break things down, you have two main ways but then four combinations.

 Long side vs. short side

 If you look at the long side, and then you look at the short side, the selling side.
-You basically have the calls over here, and then the puts right here.
+You have the calls over here, and then the puts right here.

-When you look at it this way, when you are long a call, you’re typically, again, we’re talking single positions, you’re looking for that stock to increase.
+When you look at it this way, when you are long a call, you’re typical, again, we’re talking single positions, you’re looking for that stock to increase.
 When you are long a put, remember if you buy a put, most people are insuring it to put that stock to someone else.

 Because a put gives you the right to sell the stock at that higher price, that’s why people buy the put.
 Why do people buy the calls?
 Well, because it gives them the right to buy at that price, so again, based on those strike prices.

 If you’re short, or in other words, if you’re selling the contracts, this is our sell side, which many people do not understand.
-But you can sell the options and in this case, in this scenario, if you’re selling the call, that actually looks a little bit the other way.
+But you can sell the options and in this case, in this scenario, if you’re selling the call, that looks a little bit the other way.
 If you’re selling the call, you’re looking for that stock to go down, because now you’re obligated to sell it at that price.

-And if you’re selling the put, you’re going the other way, so you’re actually going to the upside, when you sell puts, you’re looking for an appreciation and higher value.
+And if you’re selling the put, you’re going the other way, so you’re going to the upside, when you sell puts, you’re looking for an appreciation and higher value.